Our complaints procedure

 How we handle and learn from your complaints

-The Council follows the Scottish Public Services Ombudsman's standard complaints handling procedure.
+We follow the Scottish Public Services Ombudsman's standard complaints handling procedure.
 If you have a concern, we will do our best to resolve it.
 We'll also make sure you know what to expect at each stage.
-Download our full complaints procedure below.

 You can make a comment, compliment or complaint about any of our services.

 We do not regard the following as complaints